Alexraskip/docker-web-app/version2/README.md

 b) Click on "Repositories" in the left sidebar and then click "Create repository".

-c) Give your repository the same name as your Docker image (e.g., "docker-web-app").
+c) Give your repository the same name as your Docker image (e.g., "my-php-app").

 d) Follow the prompts to create the repository.

 e) Once the repository is created, click on its name to open it.

 f) Click on "View push commands" to see how to push your Docker image to ECR.